 There are many reasons why people choose Chapter 13 bankruptcy – and in particular, choose Chapter 13 over Chapter 7.
 Generally, you are probably a good candidate for Chapter 13 bankruptcy if you are in any of the following situations:

-- You have property you’d lose if you filed Chapter 7 bankruptcy
+You have a property you’d lose if you filed for Chapter 7 bankruptcy

 Chapter 13 Bankruptcy – Are You Eligible?

 Chapter 13 bankruptcy has a number of eligibility requirements.

 You will not qualify for Chapter 13 bankruptcy if your secured debts exceed $750,000.
 A debt is secured if you stand to lose the specific property if you don’t make your payments to the creditor.
 Home loans and car loans are common examples of secured debts.
 But a debt might also be secured if a creditor – such as the IRS – has filed a lien on your property.

 In addition, your unsecured debts cannot exceed $250,000.
 Unsecured debt is any debt for which you haven’t pledged collateral.
 Most debts are unsecured, including credit cards, medical bills, student loans, and department store charges.

 You must have a stable and regular income